opensearch-project/reporting-cli/USER_GUIDE.md

   For any other platform, users can take advantage of *CHROMIUM_PATH* environment variable to use custom chromium.

-- If a URL contains `!`, history expansion needs to be disable temporarity.
+- If a URL contains `!`, history expansion needs to be disable temporarily.

   bash: `set +H`